 5. Having no email marketing strategy or sending too many emails

 Have you ever noticed that in the last quarter of the year, you receive more emails than usual?
-Data shows that on Black Friday alone 116.5 million emails were sent, which is more than any other day.
-Moreover, Black Friday emails saw the highest number of open and click rates.
-Generally, customers who purchase products through email are likely to spend 138% more than the ones who do not receive email offers.
-Obviously, email marketing is important and can be responsible for around 20% of online holiday site visits.
+Data shows that on Black Friday alone 116.5 million emails were sent, resulting in high open and click rates.
+Customers who make purchases through emails tend to spend 138% more than those without email offers, making email marketing crucial, contributing to about 20% of online holiday site visits.

 In a nutshell: ramp up your email marketing around the holidays, but do not become a spammer.
 Rather focus on creating strong emails that focus on the most important values you want customers to know and send them out at the right moment.